Focus: Children and Youth, Education, Livelihoods

 Thank you!
 You can rest assured your contribution will be used to make a real difference

 TO equip disadvantaged young people with necessary skills to find employment, Shiksha run three training centres offering free courses in basic computer training, tailoring, beautician, spoken English and basic literacy for adults in the catchment area.
-137 youth have completed Shiksha courses with many finding jobs in companies like Croma Retail, Vodafone, Airtel, PayTm and Grofers.
-From staff to electricity, each centre costs about ₹1.5lakhs per annum to run.
+137 youth have completed Shiksha courses with many finding jobs in companies like Croma Retail, Vodafone, PayTm and Grofers.
+Skill training costs ₹2850 per student and other admin expenses for each centre comes up to ₹1.5lakhs per annum.

 One of the most powerful tools for the social and economic progress of a country is quality education.
 It brings with it equality.
 While privileged children receive quality education, most underprivileged kids are provided with education only on paper.